marceloc4rdoso/marceloc4rdoso/README.md

 ## My name is Marcelo Cardoso, but you can simply call me "Marcelo"!

 - 🔭 I am currently working as a freelance developer under the business name Capybird Maker Labs
-- 🌱 I am currently delving deeper into Java seeking an advanced level and Python with a focus on data.
+- 🌱 I am currently delving deeper into Java seeking an advanced level in Python with a focus on data.
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...